jedld/tensor_stream/README.md

 sliver of what TensorFlow can do, so feel free to file a PR to add requested ops and test cases.

+Other working samples can also be seen under tensor_stream/samples.

+Samples that are used for development and are still being made to work can be found under test_samples

 ## Python to Ruby guide

 Not all ops are available.
 Available ops are defined in lib/tensor_stream/ops.rb, corresponding gradients are found at lib/tensor_stream/math_gradients.